draft notes Field Journal

 Related guides you might find useful:

 Disclaimer: The views and opinions expressed in this article are my own and do not represent the official positions of Microsoft.
 Feature availability and rollout timelines may change — always refer to official Microsoft documentation for the most up-to-date information.
-PowerPoint/Word/Excel Agent availability varies by update channel and platform.
+Brand Kit, Brand Checker, PowerPoint / Word / Excel Agent, and Adobe Express agent availability varies by tenant, channel, region, and licence.
+Last verified: May 2026.